The teddy bear vine – Cyanotis Kewensis [Sy-an-NOH-tiss Kew-EN-sis] synonym Cyanotis beddomei is a distinctive houseplant native to South Africa.

 It’s best to utilize a general-purpose houseplant fertilizer.

-Make sure you check the instructions on the packaging before feeding the plant.
+Make sure you check the instructions on the packaging before feeding the tradescantia teddy bear vine.

 However, keep in mind you should not overdo the fertilizing.

-Being an ever-growing plant, it needs a feed once every two months, no more.
+Being an ever-growing plant, teddy bear wandering jew needs feed once every two months, no more.

 Liquid fertilizer is the ideal fertilizer for Cyanotis Kewensis.

-Cyanotis Kewensis prefers enriched and even ordinary soil which is mildly alkaline to mildly acidic.
+Cyanotis Kewensis prefers enriched, well-draining, and even ordinary soil, which is mildly alkaline to mildly acidic.

 It’s not necessary to repot this plant since it is sparse for ornamental leaf plants to spread too much.

-If your teddy bear vine has gotten old, then they should be repotted after every five years in a new mixture.
+If your teddy bear vine has gotten old, it should be repotted every five years in a new mixture at the beginning of the growing season.

-In the majority of the cases, there is no need for a larger pot.
+In the majority of cases, there is no need for a larger pot.

 Grooming and Maintenance

-Trim off the stems if you don’t want them to grow too long.
+- Trim off the stems using scissors if you don’t want them to grow too long.

-Regularly mist the soil to enhance rooting and growth.
+- Mist the soil regularly to enhance rooting and growth.

-Once the plant starts growing, go back to the usual watering schedule.
+- Once the plant starts to grow, resume the usual watering schedule.

 Cyanotis Pest Or Disease Problems

-If the teddy bear vine is constantly moist or stays in cool temperature for a prolonged period, its roots will start rotting.
+If the teddy bear vine is constantly moist or stays at a cool temperature for a prolonged period, it will result in root rot.

 Since Cyanotis species are typically robust, the plant’s vulnerable to pest infections if placed in the wrong location.